aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 I was using [Notify for Mi Band & Xiaomi](https://play.google.com/store/apps/details?id=com.mc.xiaomi1&hl=en), but there are other ways too.

+- Notify for Mi Band & Xiaomi (NfMBX) – third party app, orange one
+- Mi Fitness – official app

 Here a short instruction:

 0. Tested on Galaxy S25, Mi Band 9 Pro
 1. If you have Mi Fitness (official app) installed:
+- Sync data from MiBand to Mi Fitness (official app)
 - Long press on App's icon
 - Open settings
-- Turn "Nearby Devices" off
+- Turn "Nearby Devices" off (to let NfMBX connect to MiBand)
-- Close Mi Fitness
+- Close Mi Fitness (completely, swipe in away in 'recent apps')
 2. Install Notify for Mi Band & Xiaomi (orange one, blue one for older Mi Band versions)
 3. Do what it wants, save your pair-key, don't sync data to Notify for Mi Band & Xiaomi
+- It will ask you to provide credentials from Mi Fitness account to get pair-key
+- If this app have troubles finding you Mi Band, you can use MAC Address of Mi Band (there is such option)
+- MAC Address can be found on your Mi Band directly – open settings -> About -> MAC Address
-4. Go directly to watchfaces tab, install one-by-one all watchfaces you want:
+4. When (if) connected go directly to watchfaces tab, install one-by-one all watchfaces you want:
 - Use install custom from .bin, it works fine with .face files
-- Install one by one, then open watchface to check if installed successfully, reinstall if needed
+- Install one by one, each time open watchface to check if installed successfully, reinstall if needed
 - In my case Mi Band was occasionally freezing for a minute or so, then restarted itself
 - To avoid freezes – give it a time!
 Mi Band reads each installed WatchFace to obtain preview, which takes a second
 5. Notify for Mi Band & Xiaomi don't provide weather, so uninstall it after you done
-6. Allow Mi Fitness (official app) to use "Nearby Devices"
+6. Allow Mi Fitness (official app) to use "Nearby Devices" again
 7. Sync data with Mi Fitness
 8. Done!

 ## How to modify these watchface?

-I was using MiCreate on Windows 11, I ttok it from here, it is .exe:
+I was using MiCreate on Windows 11, I took it from here, it is .exe:

 https://4pda.to/forum/index.php?showtopic=1076706&st=740#entry135696472